 Attending Ithaca Writers Institute?

-All participants who have verified their attendance in the Ithaca Writers Institute by the May 15th payment deadline will receive a detailed participant email.
+All participants who have verified their attendance in the Ithaca Writers Institute by providing full payment by the June 1st deadline will receive a detailed participant email.
 This email will include information about what to bring, and where and when to arrive at Ithaca College.

 In the meantime, these FAQs will help answer your questions.